floatdrop/node-cctz/readme.md

 ##### timezone

 Type: `TimeZone` or `string`<br>
-Default: Timezone from `input` or UTC
+Default: Timezone from `input` or local timezone

 Timezone, that should be used in parse.
 Timezone can be part of input: